LoopKit/loopdocs/docs/loop-3/add-pump.md

 In this screen you choose the Pod Type you will be pairing.
 After you make your selection, tap on the blue Confirm Pod Type button.

-> If you are an experienced tester running a development branch, you will see the Omnipod 5 Pod type as an option on this screen.

-> * Be sure to read the [Omnipod 5 FAQs](../faqs/omnipod-faqs.md#is-omnipod-5-available-for-open-beta-testing){: target="_blank" } before choosing Omnipod 5.

 ![initial selection for pod type](img/pod-type.png){width="250"}
 {align="center"}

 If you select Classic (Eros) pods, you will be routed to the [Select RileyLink](#select-rileylink) screen before reaching the Pair Pod screen.

 If you select Omnipod 5 and you do not have a certificate installed yet, you are automatically routed to a service that provides you with the certificate you need.
-You will see several progress screens finishing in this final screen.
+You will have to tell the app to continue, then several progress screens will flash past until you see this final screen.
+You must have **Internet access** for this one-time set.
+Once you have a certificate, it is good for this phone and this app.

 ![success screen after downloading an Omnipod 5 certificate](img/omnipod-5-setup-success.png){width="300"}
 {align="center"}